Highly Experienced. Honest. Aggressive.

 Contact Gordon & Hess, PLC, To Work With Aggressive And Experienced Lawyers

 It is important that a party knows where things stand regarding the division of property and debts.
 If you are considering divorce and have questions about property division, contact the family law attorneys at Gordon & Hess, PLC, without delay.
 At Gordon & Hess, PLC, we have handled many cases with complicated division of asset and debt issues in Grand Rapids as well as other cities throughout West Michigan.
 We can help you.
-Call 616-369-7452 now for a free consultation.
+Call 616-369-7452 now for a consultation.
 We will stand up for your rights, to help you seek a fair and equitable distribution of the marital estate.